 “Start with the end goal and work your way backwards to the starting point.
 It’s important to understand the purpose of a given email campaign.
 Do you want the subscriber to view a case study?
 Maybe start a trial?
 Maybe activate your product?
 Maybe complete an online purchase?
 Whatever it is, start there.

 “Once you have the end goal established, you need to map out the journey, just like with any other content marketing campaign, that the subscriber will need to take to get to that end goal.
 What content do they need to consume?
 What frequency will they receive emails?
 What event-based triggers will be used to expedite that journey based on behavioral patterns?
 A lot of this information can be gained through speaking with sales, customer success, and even existing customers.” – Robbie Richards, Founder of RobbieRichards.com

 “If/when we send lead magnets or resources to our own clients en masse during our weekly Friday newsletter, we ask them to reply ‘yes’ if they want it, vs. just attaching it or linking to it.
 That netted around 12 replies against 45 tracked opens last week, much higher than usual.” – Nancy Dabu, Principal and Talent Optimization Architect at The Thrive Collective

 Can we give you one more email marketing tip?
 Invest in quality email marketing software.
-Nutshell Marketing is really easy to use and super powerful.
+Nutshell Campaigns is really easy to use and super powerful.
 Complete with professionally designed templates, laser-focused segmentation abilities, and automation, Nutshell is the only tool you need to win at email marketing.
 Try it for free today!